 In the Main Display window, select the File -> Open File… menu item.

 In the Open File window, navigate to the bundle that you saved in step 1, select the bundle and click Open.
-Select Replace Session, if prompted.
+Select Replace Session if prompted.
+If prompted, choose to remove all layers and data, and to write the local data to a temporary directory.

 This bundle should load in the data loaded into the session at the time the bundle was saved, as well as the displays and the configuration of the windows (number of tabs and panels).
 A bundle can contain any data that can be displayed with McIDAS-V. See the table below for a list of all data types that McIDAS-V can display.

+Below is a list of supported data types, formats, and the method to access them in McIDAS-V.